joaomedeiros95/joaomedeiros.dev/content/posts/django-wsgi-asgi-hybrid-performance/index.md

 +++
-title = 'Choosing Between WSGI and ASGI in Django: A Hybrid Approach for Optimal Performance' date = 2024-09-30 summary = 'In some Django projects, it could be more beneficial to tackle a mixed environment using WSGI and ASGI.
+title = 'Choosing Between WSGI and ASGI in Django: A Hybrid Approach for Optimal Performance' date = 2024-09-30 summary = 'In some Django projects, tackling a mixed environment using WSGI and ASGI could be more beneficial.
 This guide will cover a use case where I had to use both ASGI and WSGI in the same API.' toc = true draft = false tags = ["Python", "Django", "API", "WSGI", "ASGI", "Performance", "DRF"]